F0lha/elasticsearch/docs/ESOF/Report 4.md

 <a name="separation_of_concerns" />
 Separation of concerns
 ----------------------
-Functionality is duly separated in classes and methods, as such, tests that validate a certain functionality nedd only target those classes and methods that implement them.
+Functionality is duly separated in classes and methods, as such, tests that verify a certain functionality need only target those classes and methods that implement them.

 <a name="understandability" />
 Understandability